Abstract

 - ○UPA ECPs are more effective than LNG ECPs (GRADE 1A).

-- ○The LNG 52 mg IUD is non-inferior to the copper IUD for EC within five days of unprotected intercourse (GRADE 1B).
+- ○The LNG 52 mg IUD is noninferior to the copper IUD for EC within 5 days of unprotected intercourse (GRADE 1B).

 2.2 What are the indications for EC?